 Support to phase down HFCs is also growing at the national and regional levels.
 See Figure 7 and Table 4.
 China, the U.S., and the E.U., the top three global consumers of HFCs, have all announced new policies and regulations to control and reduce HFC emissions.
-124 In May 2014, the State Council of China announced that they would strengthen their management of HFC emissions and accelerate the destruction and replacement of HFCs, as part of the action plan to implement the energy conservation and emission reduction targets of the 12th five-year plan.
-125 China's action plan is expected to reduce HFC emissions by 0.28 Gt CO2-eq by 2015.
-126 The E.U.
-HFC regulations ("F-Gas Directive"), which received final approval on 14 April 2014 and went into effect on 1 January 2015, will phase down HFCs by 79%, from the baseline 2009-12 levels, by 2030.
-127 In addition, as part of its regulatory regime to control HFCs, the European Directive on mobile air conditioning systems requires the use of refrigerants with GWPs less than 150; new type vehicles sold in the E.U. are covered as of 1 January 2013, and all vehicles sold in the E.U. will be covered by 2017.
-128
+136 In May 2014, the State Council of China announced that they would strengthen their management of HFC emissions and accelerate the destruction and replacement of HFCs, as part of the action plan to implement the energy conservation and emission reduction targets of the 12th five-year plan.
+137 China's action plan is expected to reduce HFC emissions by 0.28 Gt CO2-eq by 2015.
+138 The E.U.
+HFC regulations ("F-Gas Directive"), which went into effect on 1 January 2015, will phase down HFCs by 79%, from the baseline 2009-2012 levels, by 2030.
+139 In addition, as part of its regulatory regime to control HFCs, the European Directive on mobile air conditioning systems requires the use of refrigerants with GWPs less than 150; new type vehicles sold in the E.U. are covered as of 1 January 2013, and all vehicles sold in the E.U. will be covered by 2017.
+140 Global adoption of the best available technologies and alternatives required under existing E.U., U.S., or Japanese regulations would reduce cumulative (2015-2050) HFC emissions by 50% or more compared to the proposed North American HFC Amendment.
+141